-GREAT ActThe Grant Reporting Efficiency and Agreements Transparency (GREAT) Act of 2017 (H.R.
-4887, S.3484) - Open Data to Modernize Federal Grant Reporting
+GREAT ActThe Grant Reporting Efficiency and Agreements Transparency (GREAT) Act of 2019 (H.R.
+150) - Open Data to Modernize Federal Grant Reporting

 The GREAT Act (H.R.
-4887, S. 3484) will transform federal grant reporting from disconnected documents into open data by directing the executive branch to adopt a standardized data structure for the information grantees must report to agencies.
+150) will transform federal grant reporting from disconnected documents into open data by directing the executive branch to adopt a standardized data structure for the information grantees must report to agencies.
 By replacing outdated documents with open data, the GREAT Act will deliver transparency for grantmaking agencies and the public and allow grantees to automate their reporting processes, reducing compliance costs.

-At Data Transparency 2017, on September 26th, 2017, Congresswoman Virginia Foxx announced that she will introduce legislation to adopt a government-wide open data structure for all federal grant reporting.
+At the Data Foundation’s Data Transparency 2017, on September 26th, 2017, Congresswoman Virginia Foxx (WV-05-R) announced that she will introduce legislation to adopt a government-wide open data structure for all federal grant reporting.
 Watch her full remarks below.

 Within one year: Establish government-wide data standards for information related to federal awards reported by recipients of federal awards.

 - Within two years: Issue guidance to grantmaking agencies on how to leverage new technologies and implement the new data standards into existing reporting practices with minimum disruption.